 There are cloud-based services (e.g TPUs) that we can’t access locally on-premise not at the required scale (hundred of GPUs) what makes it very interesting to explore a hybrid cloud model.

 PhD in Physics, Sofia Vallecorsa is a CERN physicist and the AI and Quantum research lead at CERN openlab.
 Dr. Vallecorsa has large experience as software developer in the field of High Energy Physics with significant accumulated expertise across the full research chain from real data analysis to simulation workloads.
-Extensive background on Quantum and classical Deep Learning architectures, frameworks, and methods for distributed training and hyper-parameters optimization, on different environments ranging from commercial clouds to HPC.
+Extensive background on Quantum Machine Learning and classical Deep Learning architectures, frameworks, and methods for distributed training and hyper-parameters optimization, on different environments ranging from commercial clouds to HPC.
 Dr Vallecorsa is today the coordinator for Quantum Computing within the CERN Quantum Technology Initiative.

 For further information: